mattb112885/clusterDbAnalysis/README.md

+# Archival

+This repository has not been updated for some time, and I longer have the capacity to maintain it.
+As such, it has been archived.
+Users are welcomed to continue to use it and to fork and modify it as they wish.
+Alternatively, the authors of this toolkit recommend [Anvi'o](http://merenlab.org/software/anvio/) as it can perform almost all functions of ITEP (and many more), but with a better database design and active maintenance.
+Thank you for your understanding.

+# What is ITEP

 Welcome to the landing page for ITEP, the Integrated Toolkit for the Exploration of microbial Pan-genomes!
 ITEP is a toolkit for comparative genomics of multiple related microbial genomes.
 The capabilities of the tool include: